MohamadGSalim/Experiments-with-Machine-Learning/README.md

 - Jupyter Notebook
 - Required Python libraries: scikit-learn, pandas, numpy, matplotlib

-## Instructions to run both (Penguins & Abalone) Jupyter Notebooks
+## Instructions to Run the Jupyter Notebooks
+Follow these steps to run both the Penguin and Abalone Jupyter Notebooks:

-### Step[1]: Run the imports section
+1. **Run the imports section**.

-### Step[2]: Run the data preparation section (The Datasets-Penguins) or (The Datasets-Abalone)
+2. **Run the data preparation section**:
+    - For Penguins: Run the section titled "The Datasets-Penguins".
+    - For Abalone: Run the section titled "The Datasets-Abalone".

-### Step[3]: Run the (Performance Measures) section of each model to generate the performance metrics of that model
+3. **Run the "Performance Measures" section** of each model to generate the performance metrics of that model.

-### Step[4]: Run the (Re-run the Top-MLP code above 5 times) section to generate 5 runs of each model and calculate the performance measures for each run of each model
+4. **Run the "Re-run the Top-MLP code above 5 times" section** to generate 5 runs of each model and calculate the performance measures for each run of each model.

-### Step[5]: Run the (Summarize Overall Averages of the 5 Runs) section that calculates the overall averages for each calculated performance metric of the 5 runs of each model
+5. **Run the "Summarize Overall Averages of the 5 Runs" section** that calculates the overall averages for each calculated performance metric of the 5 runs of each model.